 The Judge John Sutter Regional Shoreline (formerly known as Gateway Park) is a new park located in the Oakland at the foot of the eastern span of the San Francisco-Oakland Bay Bridge.

-The project provides a distinct entryway to the East Bay that connects to the bicycle/pedestrian path on the bridge and will open safe, multimodal public access to the shoreline, with dramatic vistas of the bay and bridge.
+This distinct “Gateway to the Bay” connects the East Bay to Treasure Island via the bicycle/pedestrian path on the bridge and opens safe, multimodal public access to the shoreline, with dramatic vistas of the bay and bridge.

 The Gateway Park project originally included development of a trail to link West Oakland to the park and the San Francisco Bay Trail.
 That component was split from the park project in 2015, and the trail portion that will link the West Oakland community to the shoreline is called the West Oakland Link.
 That project is now in the environmental review phase.

 Development of the Judge John Sutter Regional Shoreline was a joint project between nine agencies: Bay Area Toll Authority, Caltrans, San Francisco Bay Conservation and Development Commission, California Transportation Commission, East Bay Regional Park District, City of Oakland, Port of Oakland, East Bay Municipal Utility District and Association of Bay Area Governments’ Bay Trail Project.